loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 ```

 {% include note.html content="
-You can use a different name for the application, but if you do, be sure to substitute your name for \"loopback-getting-started\" throughout the rest of this tutorial." %}
+You can use a different name for the application, but if you do, be sure to substitute your name for \"loopback-getting-started\" throughout the rest of this tutorial.
+" %}

 The generator will scaffold the application including: